bbauska/JS-Programs/README.md

 literal value or as complex as a mathematical operation or a function call.

 <pre>
 5 + 3               // Mathematical operation
 "Hello, " + "World" // String concatenation
-myFunctionO  // Function call
+myFunction()        // Function call
 42                  // Literal value
 </pre>

 <p><b>Statement:</b> A statement is a unit of code that performs an action or a